Pylons/pyramid/docs/index.rst

 The Pyramid Web Framework
 =================================================

-:app:`Pyramid` is a small, fast, down-to-earth Python web application development framework.
+:app:`Pyramid` is a small, fast, down-to-earth Python web framework.
 It is developed as part of the `Pylons Project
 <http://docs.pylonsproject.org/>`_.
 It is licensed under a `BSD-like license
 <http://repoze.org/license.html>`_.